 If Good Faith Estimates are not required for same-day or walk-in appointments, what about Good Faith Estimates for patients in the emergency department who are admitted for an inpatient hospital stay?

 A Good Faith Estimate for uninsured or patients who choose not to file insurance is not required for emergency stays.
-Providers must charge the in-network amounts to insured patients and balance billing is not allowed.
+For out-of-network insurance, payers are required to initially pay with a Qualifying Payment Amount (QPA) and providers cannot balance bill the patient.
+They can only bill patient in-network cost shares.

 If a patient is being scheduled for surgery at a hospital, are providers the ones responsible for obtaining Good Faith Estimates from co-providers before scheduling the patient for surgery?